 “Non capisce niente.
 Vedi se Giulia gli trova qualche rimasuglio,” said another.
 “Stefano, chiedi a Giulia di dargli qualcosa da rosicchiare per stanotte.”

 Stefano ran off.
 Malmquist got up to follow him.

 “No!” they said, and held him back.
-One drew his hand across his neck as a warning, imitating a knife.
+One drew his hand across his neck like a knife.
 “Agli schiavi non e’ permesso di muoversi dal loro posto!”

-Malmquist sat back down in perplexed silence.
-In the lamplight, the walls of the simple room gave way to paintings of landscapes and mythological creatures—centaurs, satyrs, cupids, a minotaur.
+Malmquist sat down in perplexed silence.
+In the lamplight, the walls of the simple room gave way to a landscape mural of mythological creatures—centaurs, satyrs, cupids, a minotaur.

 “Come ti chiami?” one asked him.

 “I don’t understand.”